livebook-dev/livebook/README.md

     all of its modules and dependencies.
 This means Livebook can be a great tool to provide live documentation for existing projects.

+  * Explicit dependencies: if your notebook has dependencies, they are explicitly listed and installed with the help of the `Mix.install/2` command in Elixir v1.12+.

   * Collaborative features allow multiple users to work on the same notebook at once.
     Collaboration works either in single-node or multi-node deployments - without a need for additional tooling.